pdykes/ao_sim/README.md

       - npm install
       - node app.js

-    (telemetry agent ( ../telemetry needs to ran currently to enable events)
+    (telemetry agent ( ../telemetry needs to ran currently to enable events))

   - Developers can "follow" the rules_events database to receive real-time changes the simulation entities drive related to rules

-  - setup directory added
+  - setup directory added, easier to configure couchdb intially and for ongoing usage

       - install couchdb (couchdb.apache.org)
       - cd setup
       - npm install -g couchshell
       - cat database.lst
       - execute the commands to ensure you have all the databases created correctly
         - couchshell
-             >> enter each of the commands
+           - enter each of the commands

-      - on the web, use "npm couchshell" to link to docs, nice tool
+      - For docs, access iva the web, use "npm couchshell" to link to docs, nice tool, once you start using, it will save a great deal of time

   - Bestmile integration
      cd bestmile